How to Implement TDD in Ruby on Rails: A Complete Guide

 A: With tests in place, you can safely refactor code.
 If tests still pass after refactoring, your changes didnât break functionality.

-Example: You refactor `full_name` method:def full_name
+Example: You refactor `full_name` method:Tests confirm it still behaves the same.def full_name

 [first_name, last_name].compact.join(" ")